Grampa vs. Sexual Inadequacy: Plot

-When Homer and Marge's sex life fizzles, they seek help to spice up their marriage.
-Homer peruses books like the Kama Sutra, but Marge wants "a tasteful book" so they settle on Mr. and Mrs. Erotic American, a Paul Harvey book-on-tape.
+When Homer and Marge's sex life fizzles, they seek to spice up their marriage.
+Homer peruses books like the Kama Sutra, but Marge wants "a tasteful book" so they settle on Mr. and Mrs. Erotic American, a Paul Harvey audiobook.
 Harvey recommends couples bathe together, but their faucet breaks because the Simpsons' bathtub cannot accommodate Homer and Marge.
-Next, they try renting a sexy theme room at a hotel, but are forced to sleep in a utility room because the rooms are sold out.
+Next, they try renting a sexy theme room at a hotel, but are forced to sleep in a utility room because the guest rooms are sold out.

 Grampa concocts a tonic that he guarantees will put the spark back into their relationship.
-The elixir works, so Homer and Grampa sell Simpson & Son Revitalizing Tonic to the public in a travelling medicine show.
+The elixir works, so Homer and Grampa sell Simpson & Son Revitalizing Tonic to the public in a traveling medicine show.
 During their travels, they visit the farmhouse where Homer spent his childhood.
-After they bicker, Grampa angrily tells Homer he is the result of an unplanned pregnancy that would not have happened without the tonic, labelling him as an accident.
-Horrified, Homer stops the car and abandons Grampa.
+After they bicker, Grampa angrily tells Homer he is the result of an unplanned pregnancy that would not have happened without the tonic, labeling him as an accident who ruined Abe's life.
+Homer gasps, stops the car, and demands Grandpa to get out.
+Grandpa tries to apologize but Homer immediately drives away once he's outside the car.

 While their parents are enjoying enhanced sex lives from the tonic, the town's children grow suspicious of their absences during their frequent trysts.
 Ralph, Milhouse, Bart and their friends hatch conspiracy theories in the Simpsons' treehouse.
 After Lisa sarcastically suggests parents are going to bed early because they are "reverse vampires" who must avoid nightfall, the other children decide the RAND Corporation is conspiring with space aliens to deprive children of dinner by forcing their parents to retire early.

-Unwilling to forgive Grampa, Homer resolves to be a better father to Bart, Lisa and Maggie.
+Unwilling to forgive a deeply remorseful Grampa, Homer resolves to be a better father to Bart, Lisa and Maggie.
 Bart and Lisa soon realize that smothering them is just as bad as neglecting them.
 Homer returns to the farmhouse to think.
 He sees an old photograph of himself as a child on Christmas morning and is sad that his father was not even present when he met Santa Claus.
 Homer realizes his father was wearing a Santa costume and really does love him.
 Homer reunites with Grampa, who has also gone to the farmhouse to reflect.
 They both admit they are screw-ups — each having caused separate fires in the farmhouse — and reconcile as the house burns down behind them.